-The 60th anniversary of Malta’s independence was celebrated with a reception at Divan Hotel.
+The 60th anniversary of Malta’s independence was celebrated with a reception at the Divan Hotel.

 Ferhat Yüksel